BooMajka/Readme-generator_nodeJS/README.md

-## The Project Title
+## This is the Title

   # Description
   This is the project description

   # Technologies
-  JavaScript,HTML,CSS
+  JavaScript,HTML,CSS,Bootstrap

   # Installation
-  few steps of installation goes here
+  npm install

   # Contribution
   none